nondejus/AwesomeUnityCommunity/README.md

 * Create more categories for specific resources that don't combine well.
 * Add section for mesh navigation (NavMesh)
 * Add category for vector graphics.
-* Add natural language processing section.
+* Add natural language processing section (AI section should contain 1.
+Reasoning, 2.
+Knowledge representation, 3.
+Automated planning and scheduling, 4.
+Machine learning, 5.
+Natural language processing, 6.
+Computer vision, 7.
+Robotics, 8.
+General intelligence, or strong AI).
-* Add category for embbedded and mobile devices.
+* Add category for embbedded devices.
+* Add research papers category.
+* Include subcategories for shaders, maybe create a repository to collect awesome shaders from the community.
+* Add voxel related resources.
+See [here](http://unitycoder.com/blog/2012/10/18/voxel-resources-engines-for-unity/).
 * Mark deprecated packages (:x:).
 * Change introduction at the beginning ot the readme file to indicate better the visitors how its organized.
 * Do shortcut png image with unity editor shortcuts.
 * Create open collective to show the image with the contributors if necessary.
 * Review items by category to select one between similar ones in order to select the most complete.
 Reference the others in another section or repository.
-* Add research papers category.
-* Add subcategories for virtual reality (vive, hololens, oculus, etc...)
-* Add voxel related resources.
-See [here](http://unitycoder.com/blog/2012/10/18/voxel-resources-engines-for-unity/).
-* Include subcategories for shaders, maybe create a repository to collect awesome shaders from the community.
-* Add subcategories for frameworks (MVC, MVVM, etc...)

 And many more...